 0: No. The same party/group/coalition remained in control of the majority of seats.

-1: Partly.
+- 1: Partly.
 The leading position within a coalition changed.
-Or, a new coalition includes some old groups/parties and some new groups/parties.
+Or, a new coalition includes some old groups/parties and some new groups/parties. - 2: Yes.
+Another party/group/coalition gained control of the majority of seats.